Jastico/Jastico/README.md

 - 👋 Hi, I’m @Jastico
 - 👀 I’m interested in Fishing, Volkswagens, Furries
-- 🌱 I’m currently learning Python, Javascript
+- 🌱 I’m currently learning Python
+- ❓ Im wanting to learn Java, Javascript, and HTML
 - 📫 How to reach me If you need me please message me on discord.
 JasticoW#9849

 <!---